Peter McLoughlin out as Seahawks president and CEO in organizational restructuring

 McLoughlin also served as the Seahawks’ representative at NFL owners meetings and also represented Paul Allen’s ownership interest in the Seattle Sounders FC.

-Vulcan Sports also provides oversight of the Portland Trail Blazers and manages the Moda Center and Veterans Memorial Coliseum in Portland, Ore.
+Vulcan Sports also provides oversight of the Portland Trail Blazers and manages the Moda Center and Veterans Memorial Coliseum in Portland.

-Asked if there’s an area of improvement he’d like to see in the organization, Kolde said “I’d like to see us working more collaboratively and more together so we can give our partners an opportunity not to participate with one organization but participate across the platform.”
+Asked if there’s an area of improvement he’d like to see in the organization, Kolde said, “I’d like to see us working more collaboratively and more together so we can give our partners an opportunity not to participate with one organization but participate across the platform.”

-The move comes at time when the Seahawks’ longterm future is somewhat in flux, with the team in rebuilding mode on the field and coach Pete Carroll having just two years left on his contract.
+The move comes at a time when the Seahawks’ long-term future is somewhat in flux, with the team in rebuilding mode on the field and coach Pete Carroll having just two years left on his contract.

 But Kolde indicated on-field football matters did not drive the move.